-For the last four years, I've been teaching people how to use LinkedIn with the main focus on high visibility.
+For the last five years, I've been teaching people how to use LinkedIn with the main focus on high visibility.
 Using the platform to get you and your business noticed.

 Many of my attendees thought they knew how to use LinkedIn.
 They had set up their account ages before.

 But they all came away with tips and tricks on how to use LinkedIn better.

 For those that do not yet have an account, go to www.LinkedIn.com.
 Enter your first and last name, an email address and a password.
 You've taken the first step to using LinkedIn.